Chicago Prosecutor Kimberly Foxx Under Fire After Her Office Dropped All Charges Against Jussie Smollett

 The nation was shocked on Tuesday after yet another shocking turn in the case surrounding Empire actor Jussie Smollett.
 In an unexpected move, the Cook County state’s attorney’s office in Chicago decided to drop the charges against Smollett.
-The actor was previously charged with sixteen felony counts of filing a false police report after being accused of staging his own hate crime to further advance his career.
+The actor was previously charged with 16 felony counts of filing a false police report after being accused of staging his own hate crime to further advance his career.
 Cook County’s state attorney Kimberly Foxx is now under fire for her role in the prosecution and the surprising decision made by her office on Tuesday, according to NBC News.

 While Smollett was originally treated as a victim in this case, the tides later shifted when parts of the story he told the Chicago Police Department didn’t add up.
 Foxx opted to rescue herself from the messy case back in February, prior to Smollett officially being charged.
 The job was then handed to her deputy.
 Her reasoning for backing out was later explained by a representative from her office.
 They claimed the move “was made to address potential questions of impartiality based upon familiarity with potential witnesses in the case.”